swiftlang/swift-package-manager/Documentation/Registry.md

 using "problem details" objects, as described by [RFC 7807].
 For example,
-a client sends a request to create a package release with an invalid `tag` parameter and receives the following response:
+a client sends a request for a nonexistent release of a package and receives the following response:

 ```http